©Photo by iStock: shirosuna-m

 Same-sex marriage may still be a long way off but in recent years more municipalities within Japan are offering same-sex civil partnerships.
 At the time of writing, 26 municipalities offer symbolic partnerships.
 For the full list of municipalities, please check out this link.

-If you are in an LGBTQ+ relationship and would like to enter a civil partnership, you should visit your local ward office and see what, if any, extra steps are required.
+If you are in an LGBTQ+ relationship and want to enter a civil partnership, you should visit your local ward office and see what, if any, extra steps are required.
 Please keep in mind however that, in legal terms, these partnerships do not offer the same benefits as a marriage.
 Having a certificate may grant you some assistance in certain matters, but this depends on the location and circumstances.
 For more information on marriage equality in Japan, please check out the website Marriage for All.